-Preliminary sediment characterization data for the Sierra Wharf and aircraft carrier alternative wharf sites suggest most, if not all, of the material would meet the testing criteria and be suitable for dewatering on land, or ODMDS disposal (NAVFAC Pacific 2006).
+Material unsuitable for ocean disposal would be placed upland.
 No Navy dredging project on Guam has required designation of an upland site for the treatment or remediation of sediment.
 None is anticipated for this project.
 The DEIS relies on the existing sediment characterization results to assess impacts.
 Results from additional analysis per 40 CFR Part 227 would be used to develop a dredge material management plan that would be included in the USACE Section 404/10/103 permit application.
 It is possible that multiple disposal methods would be appropriate for the project.

-The EIS/OEIS impact analysis considers four scenarios for the placement of dredged material: 100% disposal in a proposed ocean dredged material disposal site (ODMDS), 100% disposal upland, 100% beneficial reuse, and 15-20% beneficial reuse/75-80% ocean disposal.
+The EIS impact analysis considers five scenarios for the placement of dredged material: 100% disposal in a proposed ocean dredged material disposal site (ODMDS), 100% disposal upland, 100% beneficial reuse, 50% beneficial reuse/50% ocean disposal, and 15-20% beneficial reuse/75-80% ocean disposal.

-1.3.1 Beneficial Reuse
+1.2.5 Beneficial Reuse